Featured Articles ➔

 Top 5 essential oils for stronger nails

-Lavander essential oil nourishes and hydrates the nails and cuticles, it fortifies them and prevents them from breaking and splitting.
-It is also one of the most used essential oils for nail soaks – usually in combination with a carrier oil such as coconut oil, olive oil or argan oil.
+Lavender essential oil nourishes and hydrates the nails and cuticles, it fortifies them and prevents them from breaking and splitting.
+It is also one of the best essential oils for nail soaks – usually in combination with a carrier oil such as coconut oil, olive oil or argan oil.

 Geranium essential oil prevents the dehydration of the nails.
 Because it helps retain moisture in the nails, it increases their flexibility and prevents them from becoming brittle, rough and dry.

 Eucalyptus essential oil is one of the most powerful natural antifungals.
-It can be used successfully in treating nail fungus, but it also has antiseptic properties and prevents the cuticles from getting infected.
+It can be used successfully in treating nail fungus and boosting healthy nail growth, but it also has antiseptic properties and prevents the cuticles from getting infected.

 There are so many ways to incorporate essential oils into your nail care rituals!
 Here are just a few ideas you might find helpful:

-Top 3 best homemade treatments for exfoliated nails
+Try these 3 best homemade treatments for exfoliated nails!

 Hot Oil Nail Treatment